kevinthomasbradley/cold-helium/README.md

 27. ensure all hashGenesisBlock are wiped to 0x (should only be two places)
 28. change the block times by changing nTargetSpacing to 30 seconds and change the retarget aswell to 5 minutes by setting nTargetTimespan
 29. get rid of checkpoints for litecoin in the src/checkpoints.cpp file
-30. now modify the DNS seed list where the compiled initial wallet will exist by updating net.cpp strMainNetDNSSeed object to kevinthomasbradley.com and the IP address of my server
+30. now modify the DNS seed list where the compiled initial wallet will exist by updating net.cpp strMainNetDNSSeed object to kevinthomasbradley.com and the IP address of my server (to obtain)
+31. change the bitcoin-qt.pro to heliumcoin-qt.pro by cd .. then mv bitcoin-qt.pro heliumcoin-qt.pro
+32. make fresh merkleRoot in the main.cpp

 ## Documentation